ga-wdi-boston/js-dom-assessment/diagnostic.md

 In your own words, please answer the following question: WHAT IS THE DOM?

 <!-- your answer starts here -->
+DOM = "Document Object Model"
+The DOM is a visual representation of the structure of a webpage's content.
+It is used conceptually to assist in navigation between files.

 <!-- your answer ends here -->